Free Things to Do in Malawi

 Must-see spots that don't cost a penny.

-Lilongwe Market (Old Town) Free
+Lilongwe Old Town Market Free

-St. Michael and All Angels Church Free
+St. Michael and All Angels Church, Blantyre Free

 Free Cultural Experiences